2 Recommended Ways to Cook Nissin Cup Noodles

 Nissin Cup Noodle Seafood and Milk

-The soup tastes kind of like a rich cream stew as it contains plenty of milk ingredients.
-By the way, this method can apply to other seafood-flavored instant ramens as well.
+The soup tastes kind of like a cream stew as it contains plenty of milk ingredients.
+This method can apply to other seafood-flavored instant ramens as well.

 Nissin Cup Noodle Curry and Tomato Juice

-The cooked noodle soup shown above has a reddish color and a thick consistency, featuring an intense flavor of curry and tomato juice.
-It tastes close to the popular Japanese-style pasta dish called “Spaghetti Naporitan“.
+The finished noodle soup shown above is reddish with a thick consistency.
+It has an intense flavor from both curry and tomato juice and tastes close to Spaghetti Naporitan.